emchap4/TCPFileTransfer/README.md

 source venv/bin/activate
 ```

-NOTE: If you would prefer to install the python3 dependcies instead (or the virtual environment doesn't work for some reason), run the following command:
+NOTE: If you would prefer to install the python3 dependencies instead (or the virtual environment doesn't work for some reason), run the following command:
 ```bash
 pip3 install $(cat pip3depends.txt
 ```